-Survey, Evidence Gathering and Early Engagement on Policy Options
+Evidence Gathering and Early Engagement on Policy Options

-- 6.6 The Borough Council will collate and consult on a range of socio-economic and environmental evidence, through the Sustainability Appraisal process.
-Furthermore survey information will be sought on key elements of the Development Plan Document, including a Call for Sites exercise alongside key housing and employment statistics.
-Furthermore each year the Brownfield Land Register will be reviewed to identify new development sites, which will include potential sites through the Permission In Principle approach.
-In order to prepare the policies and proposals for the Development Plan, the Borough Council will consult with the community and statutory organisations listed in Appendix 1 & 2, and establish the main issues for the document to address as part of developing policy options and key matters.
-This may include consultation on issues and reasonable policy alternatives. - 6.7 The local community and stakeholders are encouraged to provide their details via a consultation database so that they can be kept informed throughout the following stages.
+6.6 The Borough Council will collate a range of socio-economic and environmental evidence.
+It will consult with the community and statutory organisations listed in Appendix 1 & 2, and establish the main issues for the document to address as part of developing policy options.
+This may include consultation on issues and reasonable policy alternatives.

+6.7 The local community and stakeholders are encouraged to provide their details via a consultation database so that they can be kept informed throughout the following stages.